Skip to main content

 Photo of crew, job site, or equipment

-That's three posts.
-Takes maybe 15 minutes total if you're capturing photos during your regular work.
+That's three posts a week.
+Takes maybe 15 minutes total if you're grabbing photos during your regular work.
 Adjust based on what your audience responds to.

 Facebook Recommendations: Your Built-In Review System

-Facebook has a Recommendations feature that works like reviews.
+Facebook has a Recommendations feature that works a lot like reviews.
 When someone visits your business page, they can click "Yes" or "No" to recommend you, then add details, tags, and photos.

 Why this matters: